SLAAC and DHCPv6

 Remember that we already discussed the introduction of the SLAAC and DHCPv6 in Router Advertisement (RA) messages.
-Now well discuss both SLAAC and DHCPv6 briefly.
-Recall that the router sends Router advertisement (RA) message.
-The setting of Router Advertisement (RA) message decides whether a client to obtain its IPv6 address information automatically using SLAAC, DHCPv6 or a combination of both.
+Now, we will briefly discuss both SLAAC and DHCPv6.
+Recall that the router sends a Router Advertisement (RA) message.
+The setting of the Router Advertisement (RA) message decides whether a client can obtain its IPv6 address information automatically using SLAAC, DHCPv6, or a combination of both.

-The Router Advertisement (RA) message always contains the Managed Address Configuration flag (M flags) and another configuration flag other configuration flag (O Flag) with a different combination.
-The combination of M Flag and O Flag tells the host how he can get IPv6 address.
-Using a different combination of M Flag and O Flag, RA message present three addressing options for the IPv6 enabled devices.
+The Router Advertisement (RA) message always contains the Managed Address Configuration flag (M flag) and another configuration flag (O Flag) with a different combination.
+The combination of M Flag and O Flag tells the host how he can get an IPv6 address.
+The RA message presents three addressing options for the IPv6-enabled devices using a different combination of M Flag and O Flag.

 - SLAAC – Use of SLAAC Only